 The Board uses a number of alternative performance measures to assess business performance.
-A key driver for the Board is management of its net debt position.
-A key focus of the Board is the underlying profitability of the business therefore the Board uses measures based on underlying profitability of the Group, excluding one off and non underlying items to monitor the growth in underlying profitability.
+A key focus of the Board is the underlying profitability of the business therefore the Board uses measures based on underlying profitability of the Group, excluding one-off and non-underlying items to monitor the growth in underlying profitability.
+Net debt is also a key focus for the Board and the management of this within the Group's overall facilities.

-The Audit Committee is satisfied that this is a reasonable measure to use to review profitability of the underlying business and all non underlying costs are appropriately classified as non underlying in
+The Audit Committee is satisfied that this is a reasonable measure to use to review profitability of the underlying business and all non-underlying costs are appropriately classified as non-underlying in the accounts with sufficient disclosures included to enable the alternative measures to be easily reconciled back to the Financial Statements.